ori-drs/ublox_driver/README.md

 $ sudo chmod 666 /dev/ttyACM0
 ```

-or alternatively permanently by adding a user to the `dialout` group with
+or alternatively permanently by adding a user to the `dialout` group with:

 ```shell
 $ sudo adduser $USER dialout